aws-samples/cloudmosaic-dotnet/Module1.md

     PS C:\> Import-Module AWSPowerShell.NetCore
     ```

-    > Note: if you are using the [new preview of the tools](https://aws.amazon.com/blogs/aws/preview-release-of-the-new-aws-tools-for-powershell/), you do not need to import a module first.
+    > Note: if you are using [version 4](https://aws.amazon.com/blogs/developer/aws-tools-for-powershell-is-now-generally-available-with-version-4-0/) of the tools, you do not need to import a module first.

 1. Open the csv file in a text editor.
 1. Run the following command, substituting the access and secret access key values from the csv file: